Many mathematics and statistics majors study away during their junior year.

-Studying Abroad as a Statistics Major
+Studying Away as a Statistics Major

 Here are some things to keep in mind:

-- For study abroad petitions, approvals are contingent on submission of a transcript showing the grade earned in the course, in order to aid in student advising.
+- For study away petitions, approvals are contingent on the submission of a transcript showing the grade earned in the course, in order to aid in student advising.
 In other words, you make the petition as outlined above, then after taking the course(s), submit a copy of your transcript to your statistics advisor.
 Upon receipt of that transcript, the courses will be applied towards your major as specified in the petition approval.